Flying aboard the Ghostrider, a deadly aircraft carrying America’s biggest gun in the sky - KESQ

 “Assess two tanks destroyed,” a scratchy voice confirms in the radio headsets of the AC-130 crew.

 Pilot Capt.
-John Ikenberry said the AC-130’s presence for drills in South Korea was designed to send a simple message to its belligerent neighbors and their leader
+John Ikenberry said the AC-130’s presence for drills in South Korea was designed to send a simple message to its belligerent neighbor North Korea and its leader Kim Jong Un.

 “It shows we are ready,” Ikenberry said.